-Combining healthy meals with chemical free products has drastically improved my skin.
+Combining healthy meals with chemical-free products has drastically improved my skin.
 I feel like I have a natural glow these days, rather than a chemical mask covering up my imbalances.

 I’m happy to report that I’ve been able to box up all of my chemical products and I haven’t touched them since I stored them in the basement during the course.

 Having lived in Russia for three years and traveled to over 20 other countries, Kate is an adventurer at heart.
-She hold a B.A. in Russian from Grinnell College and is currently on sabbatical from a 13 year career of running HR departments for tech and gaming companies in order to explore philosophical and experiential sciences, including Yoga, Ayurveda, and Tantra.
+She holds a B.A. in Russian from Grinnell College and is currently on sabbatical from a 13-year career running HR departments for tech and gaming companies in order to explore philosophical and experiential sciences, including Yoga, Ayurveda, and Tantra.
 She will complete a 200-hour yoga teacher training program in the tantric Sri Vidya tradition through the Himalayan Institute this summer.
 Kate intends to launch a new journey as a teacher and healer while she adheres to her dharma of exploring and inspiring.
 Her blog detailing tidbits from my (mis)adventures can be found at miss-perception.com

 Comments will be approved before showing up.